graphitemaster/neothyne/docs/SCRIPTING.md

 ```

 ### Function and Method calls
-Function calls are farily straight forward and work similarly to Javascript.
+Function calls are fairly straightforward and work similarly to Javascript.
 Unlike Lua, Neo **does not**
 attempt to make function calls with incorrect *arity*; eg. if the function is declared to take
 five parameters then the function **must** be called with five arguments.
 ```